codacy/docs/docs/user-guide/configure-your-repo/code-patterns.md

 ###  Account Patterns

 Here you can change the default selection of patterns by enabling / disabling  them for all future repositories added by you.
-Just go to **Account Settings** -&gt; **Default Patterns:**
+Just go to **Account Settings** -> **Default Patterns:**

 ![Account Patterns](/images/Screen_Shot_2018-01-12_at_11.21.22.png)